 Where do you fall on the Hemingway fan wagon?

-Spend the morning cooking, have tea in the Salon Proust in the afternoon and then head on over for opening time at the Hemingway Bar!
-What a deluxe Paris day!
+- Have tea in the Salon Proust in the afternoon and then head on over for opening time at the Hemingway Bar Paris!

-I hope you enjoy your cocktail(s) at the Hemingway Bar as much as I did.
+I hope you enjoy your cocktail(s) at the Ritz Paris Hemingway Bar as much as I did.

 Until next time,